Ku Klux Klan Material

 The University of West Florida Historic Trust holds hundreds of documents and objects related to the 1920s Pensacola Ku Klux Klan.

 This material traces one chapter in the local history of America's most enduring hate group.
 The majority of this material became part of the UWF Historic Trust Collection in November 2019.
-With the exception of 33 published Klan tracts, all 232 documents and photographs related to the 1920s KKK that have been identified in the Historic Trust’s Archive have been digitized and can be viewed online at the UWF Digital Library.
+Documents and photographs related to the 1920s KKK that have been identified in the Historic Trust’s Archive have been digitized and can be viewed online at the UWF Digital Library.
+To view a complete list of the items not yet digitized, please navigate to the bottom of this page.

 The 1920s KKK-related items in the UWF Historic Trust collection include: